 By Shanon Miller, Community Impact Development Chair

 Basic job skills and financial literacy are necessary in order for an adult to provide for themselves and their family.
-Without the skills necessary to perform as an entry level employee, there is no opportunity for a person to work their way up and develop into higher paying (and higher prestige) positions.
-Likewise, without a basic knowledge of personal finances a person cannot be expected to understand how to balance a checkbook, prepare a household budget, or file taxes, all things necessary to ensure bills are paid and food is on the table on a regular basis.
+Without the skills necessary to perform as an entry-level employee, there is no opportunity for a person to work their way up and develop into higher-paying (and higher prestige) positions.
+Likewise, without basic knowledge of personal finances, a person cannot be expected to understand how to balance a checkbook, prepare a household budget, or file taxes, all things necessary to ensure bills are paid and food is on the table on a regular basis.

 Fred Showers, a career developer for Opportunity Inc. sums up the situation many find themselves in by saying, “Being successful is more than just having a job.
 Your chances of being successful go way up when you learn how to control your finances and not have them control you.”